 - We recognise the expectation that we will maintain high ethical standards and best practice.

 - We recognise our responsibility to take a robust approach to slavery and human trafficking.
 We recognise our obligations to identify, target and prevent slavery and human trafficking and we understand that everyone has a role to play in this.

 - We have a zero-tolerance approach to modern slavery across all areas of our organisation, as well as in our supply chains.

 As we operate solely within the UK we are at a low risk of exposure to slavery and human trafficking.
-However, our key area of risk lies in our relationships with supply chains - suppliers, contractors and business partners.
+A key area of risk however lies in our relationships with supply chains - suppliers, contractors and business partners.

 Our zero-tolerance approach to modern slavery will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

-We will implement a Supplier Code of Conduct.
+A Supplier Code of Conduct has been implemented.
 This will require all suppliers, contractors and business partners to confirm in writing their compliance with the Modern Slavery Act 2015 and include relevant clauses in any contracts or agreements.

-Serious breaches of our supplier code of conduct may result in the termination of the business relationship.
+Serious breaches of our supplier code of conduct would result in the termination of the business relationship

 Employees are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
 Employees will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage.